 Keto Mashed Potatoes

-- Turmeric - orange spice that makes the dish look yellow/orange.
+- Ground turmeric - orange spice that makes the dish look yellow/orange.

 - You can substitute the grass-fed butter with grass-fed ghee or virgin coconut oil